metaplex-foundation/developer-hub/src/pages/umi/guides/passing-transaction-from-backend-to-frontend.md

 ---
-title: Passing Transaction from Backend to Frontend
-metaTitle: How to Create a Core NFT Asset
+title: Serializing, Deserializing, and sending Transactions
+metaTitle: Serializing, Deserializing, and sending Transactions
-description: Learn how to use the noop signer and pass partially signed transaction from the Backend to the Frontend
+description: Learn how to use the Noop signer to pass partially signed transaction from the Backend to the Frontend (and viceversa)
-# remember to update dates also in /components/guides/index.js
 created: '08-2-2024'
 updated: '08-2-2024'
 ---

-Sometimes, for creating NFTs for example, you might need to store an `Authority` keypair to sign for example the inclusion of the NFT in the Collection.
+Sometimes, for creating NFTs for example, you might need to store an `Authority` keypair to sign the inclusion of the NFT in the Collection.
 To safely do it, without exposing the keypair on the frontend, you'll need to create partially signed transaction in the backend that can be later signed by a wallet in the frontend.

 **We're going to talk about:**
 - Noop Signer
 - Partially signed transactions
-- Passing transactions from the Backend to the Frontend and
+- Passing transactions from the Backend to the Frontend

+**Note**: In this guide we're going to talk about how to pass partially signed transaction from the Backend to the Frontend, but you can do the opposite too!

 ## Initial Setup